f-forcher/blog-posts/Polynomial Chaos.md

 \mathbf{e_0} = 1,\ \mathbf{e_1} = x,\ \mathbf{e_2} = x^2,\ \cdots \ \mathbf{e_n} = x^n
 ```

-It is very easy to show that the operations of sum and multiplication by a constant applied to monomials can produce every polynomial up to the highest monomial degre.
+It is very easy to show that the operations of sum and multiplication by a constant applied to monomials can produce every polynomial up to the highest monomial degree.

-#### Ortogonal bases
+#### Orthogonal bases
 For the next step, we need to consider some additional structure on our vector space: an [inner product](https://en.wikipedia.org/wiki/Inner_product_space).
 The inner product $\langle u,v \rangle$: `[Vec, Vec] -> Num` is an operation that takes in two vectors and produces a scalar, satisfying some properties of symmetry, linearity and positive-definiteness
 (see wiki for more info).
 Moreover, an inner product induces a norm operation `Vec -> Num` (the length of a vector) on the space: